paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 **(b)** The Deputy Secretary shall perform such duties and exercise such powers as the Secretary of Defense may prescribe.
 The Deputy Secretary shall act for, and exercise the powers of, the Secretary when the Secretary dies, resigns, or is otherwise unable to perform the functions and duties of the office.

-**(c)** The Deputy Secretary serves as the Chief Management Officer of the Department of Defense.

-**(d)** The Deputy Secretary takes precedence in the Department of Defense immediately after the Secretary.
+**(c)** The Deputy Secretary takes precedence in the Department of Defense immediately after the Secretary.

-**(e)** Until September 30, 2020, the Deputy Secretary of Defense shall lead the Guam Oversight Council and shall be the Department of Defense’s principal representative for coordinating the interagency efforts in matters relating to Guam, including the following executive orders:
+**(e)** 11 So in original.
+There is no subsec. (d).
+Until September 30, 2020, the Deputy Secretary of Defense shall lead the Guam Oversight Council and shall be the Department of Defense’s principal representative for coordinating the interagency efforts in matters relating to Guam, including the following executive orders:

 (1) Executive Order No. 13299 of May 12, 2003 (68 Fed.
 Reg.
 25477; 48 U.S.C. note prec.
 1451; relating to the Interagency Group on Insular Affairs).

 (2) Executive Order No. 12788 of January 15, 1992, as amended (57 Fed.
 Reg.
 2213; relating to the Defense Economic Adjustment Program).

 ### Statutory Notes

-#### Amendment of Subsections (c) to (e)
-Pub.
-L. 114–328, div.
-A, title IX, § 901(c)(4), Dec.
-23, 2016, 130 Stat.
-2341, provided that, effective on Feb.
-1, 2018, this section is amended as follows:

-(1) by striking subsection (c); and

-(2) by redesignating subsections (d) and (e) as subsections (c) and (d), respectively.

-See 2016 Amendment note below.

 | Historical and Revision Notes |  |  |
 | --- | --- | --- |